ezrillex/nestjs-challenge/README.md

 # nestjs-challenge

-# STOP!
+# WAIT!
 A detailed readme is in progress.
 ### Samples of how each endpoint is fulfilled by the app and instructions on how to run the app will be available asap.

 ### Build your tiny API store.